EN 50128 / EN 50657

-EN 50128 and 50657 (section 126.96.36.199) states that tools, hardware or software, used for testing shall be shown to be suitable for the purpose.
-QA Systems’ dynamic testing tool Cantata has been classified and certified by SGS-TÜV GmbH, an independent third party certification body for functional safety, accredited by Deutsche Akkreditierungsstelle GmbH (DAkkS).
-Cantata has been classified as a class T2 tool, and is usable in development of safety related software according to EN 50128:2011 and 50657:2017 up to Software Safety Integrity Level (SW-SIL) 4.
+EN 50128 and EN 50657 (section 184.108.40.206) stipulate that testing tools, whether hardware or software, must be demonstrated as suitable for their intended purpose.
+QA Systems offers Cantata, a dynamic testing tool that has been certified by SGS-TÜV GmbH, an independent third-party certification body for functional safety accredited by Deutsche Akkreditierungsstelle GmbH (DAkkS).
+Cantata holds a classification of T2, making it suitable for developing safety-related software according to EN 50128:2011 and 50657:2017, up to Software Safety Integrity Level (SW-SIL) 4.

-For our static analysis tool QA-MISRA, our tool Qualification Support Kit (QSK) automatically executes a full tool qualification verification test suite on the installed tool configuration and generates the necessary reports for EN 50128 / 50657 tool qualification.
+In the case of our static analysis tool, QA-MISRA, our Qualification Support Kit (QSK) performs a comprehensive tool qualification verification test suite on the installed tool configuration.
+The QSK automatically generates the necessary reports for EN 50128/50657 tool qualification.

 While Static Analysis is not Mandatory at any EN 50128 / 50657 SIL, it is the only practical way in which a coding standard (which is Mandatory for SIL 3 and 4) can be enforced.